Lasso Meets Horseshoe : A Survey: Further Developments

-Since the inception of Lasso as a regularisation method for linear regression in 1996, a great deal of extensions and applications have been proposed in the literature.
+Since the inception of Lasso as a regularization method for linear regression in 1996, a great deal of extensions and applications have been proposed in the literature.
 The combined effect of convex penalty and sparsity of the final solution lead to huge computational gains by using powerful convex optimization methods on problems of massive dimensions.
-The coordinate descent approach \citep{friedman_pathwise_2007,friedman2010regularization} is one particularly promising approach, that works by applying soft-threshold to the least-squares solution obtained on partial residuals, one at a time.
+The coordinate descent approach \citep{friedman_pathwise_2007, friedman2010regularization} is one particularly promising approach, that works by applying soft-threshold to the least-squares solution obtained on partial residuals, one at a time.
 The coordinate descent approach is flexible and easy and can be proved to converge to the solution as long as the log-likelihood and penalty are convex \citep{tseng2001convergence}, paving the way for wide applicability of $\ell_1$ penalty in generalized linear models (GLM).
 The popular R package \texttt{glmnet} provides a nice and easy interface for applying Lasso and elastic-net penalty for a general sparse GLM.
-Although a comprehensive list of regularization methods that extend the idea of Lasso and even move beyond the convex penalty is beyond the scope of this article, we give a list of popular regularization methods in Table~\ref{tab:lasso:ext}, which is adapted from \citet{tibshirani2014praise}.